-Round-up your Hotel Design With Services and Technology
+Round up your Hotel Design With Services and Technology

 Hotels seek accelerated, dynamic and valuable service offerings in line with their notions and available resources.
-The level of services is an integral part of the hotel concept, that adds (or eliminates) a significant portion of its overall value.
+The level of services is an integral part of the hotel design, that adds (or eliminates) a significant portion of its overall value.
 For that reason, a clever design should work to promote functional assets, rather than creating merely an appealing background.